 We offer a range of accessibility offerings.

-We spent $2.35 billion on capital expenditures in 2016, with much of that investment going to our wireless and cable network.
+We spent $2,436 million on capital expenditures in 2017, with much of that investment going to our wireless and cable network.

-Expanded our overall LTE network (including extended coverage) to reach 95% of Canada’s population in 2016, compared to 93% in 2015.
+Expanded Rogers overall LTE network to reach approximately 96% of Canada’s population in 2017, compared to 95% in 2016.